RBEGamer/AtomicChess/src/src_atcqtui/README.md

 * `ls_container`, is the start screen container

 To finally switch the a menu the function `switch_menu(QString _container_name)` can be used, for simple menu switching.
-It also poulates a variable called `last_menu_opened`, this stores the menu name the user comes from and makes its possible to switch back to the previous menu.
+It poulates a variable called `last_menu_opened`, this stores the menu name the user comes from and makes its possible to switch back to the previous menu.
 This functionally comes handy, for the settings menu, which can be opened from every other menu and by closing the settings menu the user redirect back to the previous menu.

 ```c++